Need to schedule a Placement Exam?

 Make an Appointment

-Please email to make an appointment.
+Please email testing services to make an appointment.
 You may walk-in for testing; however, a desk or proctor may not be available.
 You must present a current photo ID (UIS iCard, state issued driver’s license, state issued ID, military ID, FOID card, or passport) to be allowed to test.

 Math Placement Testing